|Workshops and public

 Art Play during Moomba festival, many school groups and the public came to

-fear of inundation from crowds (the car park roof at Federation
+use, without fear of inundation from crowds (we were on the car park roof at

 Chalking it up for World Aids Day - adults produced major

-artworks relating to World Aids day after a pavement art
+artworks highlighting issues relating to World Aids day after a pavement art

 workshop in St Kilda, 1992.